ejeba72/armlite/README.md

 VIM AND ARM LESSONS
-2023.nov.7 tue 1044mf (this is not the earliest date) I'm including vim to this readme file.
+2023.nov.7 tue 1044mf (this is not the earliest date)

+DISCLAIMER: I'm not an expert, but a student.
+The following contents are my perceptions of what I'm learning.
+They may contain misleading inaccuracies.
+Consequently, they should be subjected to verification.

+I'm including vim to this readme file.
 I acknowledge that vim and arm are different, but I'm actually learning the two together.
 I am using vim to write my arm assembly code.
 Consequently, it is more convenient to write whatever I learn about both of them in the same file.
 Besides, I'm really fond of both.

 ***********************************************************************************************